placidmoon1/placidmoon1/README.md

 * Recipient of the **2019 KAIST Global Leader Award in Volunteering**
 * Recipient of the **2019, 2020 World-Friends ICT Volunteers Outstanding Team Grand Prize** by NIA of South Korea.
-* Taught with **Naver, LG, Etoos, NIA, KIV, KAIST, Yonsei University**, and many more.
+* Worked with **Naver, LG, Etoos, NIA, KIV, KAIST, Yonsei University**, and many more.